Troop: Troops in various forces

 Other Army corps do not use the term.

 In the Royal Marines, a troop is the equivalent to an Army platoon; a carryover from the organisation of the British Commandos in World War II.

 In the Canadian Army, a troop is the equivalent of a platoon within the armoured, artillery, engineer, and signals branches.
 Two to four troops comprise the main elements of a squadron.

 In the United States Army, in the cavalry branch, a troop is the equivalent unit to the infantry company, commanded by a captain and consisting of three or four platoons, and are called a troop within a regiment.
 Companies were renamed troops in 1883.
+In some instances, an infantry company may be titled as a "troop" due to its presence in a cavalry squadron; this is typically the case for the dismounted reconnaissance troop (DRT) of a RSTA squadron, in which an infantry company-sized element is part of a cavalry-branched squadron.

 Troops in civilian organizations

 In the United States, state police forces are often regionally divided into troops.
 This usage came from these organizations modelling themselves on the US Army, and especially the older cavalry units.
 For this same reason the state police and highway patrol personnel of most states are known as "troopers" rather than "officers".

 In Scouting, a scout troop is a unit made up of scouts or guides from the same locality under a leader.
 In the case of Guides, the term "company" is used more often, and was used by the founder in his first books about guiding.